 How do I donate my video to special collections?

-After you record your video, you will fill out a Deed of Gift.
-This document gives your video to Rose Library (i.e. special collections) to be preserved as part of the Emory University Archives.
+After you record your video, you will fill out a Deed of Gift form.
+This document transfers ownership of the video to the Rose Library (i.e. special collections) for preservation as part of the Emory University Archive.

 Can I place use restrictions on my gift?

 Yes.
-At the time of donation, you can decide if you want your video to be available immediately or at a future date you designate.
-For example, you can specify that your video is only viewable 100 years from now.
+At the time of donation, you can decide if you want your video to be made available immediately or at a future date you designate.
+For example, you can request that your video be released for viewing in 2 years, or 100 years from now.
 You can also ask that your video never be displayed on a public facing website and/or that your donation not include your name.
 You can also choose to record audio only.